Musiqq: Discography

+Albums

 Awards and nominations

 Since 2009, Musiqq's songs have regularly been considered as some of the highest selling in Latvia, and their songs are often played on the radio, television and concerts, which confirms three Copyright infinity prizes, which receives author, whose works have been used the most in different ways.
 The band also received the award "Gada Liepājnieks" ("Liepajnieks of the year" is a prize awarded for those, who have invested their time, effort and talent into making the city a better place) in nomination "Music" in 2010.